-We know that choosing the right degree can be daunting, whether it’s learning about the difference between degree courses, the associated career opportunities or the extent to which you might specialise during your degree.
+We know that choosing the right degree is not a straightforward process, as you need to learn about the difference between degree courses, the associated career opportunities and the extent to which you might specialise during your degree.

 Wide range of optional modules

 You are offered a wide range of optional modules that allow you to tailor your degree to your interests.
 After your broad-based first year, you will be able to select modules that align with your specific interests or choose to keep a broad selection of modules.
-Depending on your degree course this may also include: field course options, discovery modules, LEED Sport modules and modules in professional career and development skills
+Depending on your degree course this may also include: practical lab options, field course options, discovery modules, LEED Sport modules and modules in professional career and development skills.

-For your final year research project, you may have the flexibility to choose between a literature-based or practical lab-based project depending on your specific degree course and personal interests.
+For your final year research project, you may have the flexibility to choose between a literature-based or practical lab-based project, depending on your specific degree course and personal interests.
 This allows you to tailor your final year project to a style and technique of learning that is best suited to you and your future career goals.
-(This will need to be discussed with your programme leader.)
+You will need to discuss your final year project options with your project supervisor.